Uses of English verb forms: Past simple

 However, for action that was ongoing at the time referred to, the past progressive is generally used instead.
 For stative verbs that do or do not use progressive aspect when expressing a temporary state, see § Progressive aspect.
 For the use of could see in place of saw etc., see have got and can see below.

-The simple past is often close in meaning to the present perfect.
-The simple past is used when the event is conceived as occurring at a particular time in the past, or during a period that ended in the past (i.e. it does not last up until the present time).
+The past simple is often close in meaning to the present perfect.
+The past simple is used when the event is conceived as occurring at a particular time in the past, or during a period that ended in the past (i.e. it does not last up until the present time).
 This time frame may be explicitly stated, or implicit in the context (for example the past tense is often used when describing a sequence of past events).